Epistolary Explorations: the history, psychology and art of letter writing

 As a Muhlenberg student taking this First Year Seminar, I have the following expectations:

-- I will attend all sections.
+- You should attend all sections.
 While I am aware that obligations or illnesses may cause some sections to be missed, this course is designed as a seminar so much of the learning takes place during our class discussions and activities.

-- I will be prepared for each class by carefully reading all assignments.
-As a prepared student, I will be able to ask informed questions and contribute to our discussions.
+- You should be prepared for each class by carefully reading all assignments.
+Prepared students will be able to ask informed questions and contribute to our discussions.

-- I will utilize my blog on a regular basis.
+- You should utilize your blog on a regular basis.

-- I will attend assigned film viewings, meetings with Annalise, and relevant campus events unless there is a formal (e.g. class, athletics, or job-related work hours) conflict.
-Conflicts should be communicated to the instructor prior to the event so that alternatives can be worked out in advance.
+- You should attend assigned film viewings, meetings with Keanna, and relevant campus events unless there is a formal (e.g. class, athletics, or job-related work hours) conflict.
+Conflicts should be communicated to me prior to the event so that alternatives can be worked out in advance.

 Fourth Hour of Instruction